-- Remove 3 tbsp mixture and put in bowl, placing to one side for the top of the stars.
+- Remove 3 heaped tablespoons of the egg white mixture and put in bowl, placing to one side for the top of the stars.

 - Mix the cinnamon with the ground almonds then fold this into the egg whites.

-- Sprinkle the work surface with icing sugar – or roll between two sheets greaseproof paper – and roll out the dough to 1 cm thick.
-Cut out stars with 3 inch/7cm cutter.
+- Sprinkle the work surface with icing sugar – or roll between two sheets greaseproof paper – and roll out the dough to 1 cm (0.4 inches) thick.
+Cut out stars with 7cm (3 inch) cutter.

-- Place stars on baking trays and spread with ¼ – ½ tsp of the egg white mix – either use a pastry brush or the back of a teaspoon.
+- Place stars on baking trays and spread each star with ¼ – ½ teaspoon of the egg white mix – either use a pastry brush or the back of a teaspoon.